How to capture UTM parameters in Contact Form 7

 2. Add hidden fields to your forms

-Here the hidden fields you need to add to your forms:
+The hidden fields you need to add to your forms are:

 3. Attributer automatically completes the hidden fields with UTM data

-Now that you have the six hidden fields added to your forms, Attributer will write the UTM parameters into the hidden fields when a user submits the form.
+With the Attributer code installed and the hidden fields added to your forms, Attributer will automatically start capturing UTM parameters from your visitors, storing them in the browser, and writing them into the hidden fields when a form is submitted.

-To explain how Attributer does this, let's imagine you're a marketer at Dropbox.
+To show you how this works, let's say you're a marketer at Dropbox.

-Attributer will complete your hidden fields as follows (depending on the UTM parameters you used behind your ads):
+When they submit that form, Attributer writes the following data into the hidden fields (based on the UTM parameters you used behind your ads):

 4. UTM parameters are captured by Contact Form 7